global-asp/global-asp/README.md

 All contributions are welcome!
 (This includes reporting issues.)

-If you are interested in translating any of the stories, [__start here!__](https://global-asp.github.io/translator/) This link will take you to the [Global-ASP Translator app](https://global-asp.github.io/translator/), which makes translating stories quick and easy.
+If you are interested in translating any of the stories, [__start here!__](https://globalstorybooks.net/translator/) This link will take you to the [Global Storybooks Translator app](https://globalstorybooks.net/translator/), which makes translating stories quick and easy.
 The app starts with the shortest and simplest stories first, and lets you gradually work up to translating more complicated stories as you progress -- though you can skip forwards or backwards and translate any story you like at any time.

 You are also more than welcome to submit a pull request directly to this repo with your translation / correction.
 You should use the .md files in this repo (which are also included in the [binary releases](#download)), and follow the [existing format](#source-format).
 This is the only format accepted for pull requests to this Github repository.